ASSOCIATE PROFESSOR OF GLOBAL CHANGE BIOLOGY — PI

-Until recently, I was a postdoctoral researcher at the Predator-Prey Interactions Research Group, led by Prof. Johanna Mappes, where I studied different aspects of the anti-predator defences of the aposematic wood tiger moth, Arctia plantaginis.
+Prior to taking up my current position in Vienna, I was a postdoctoral researcher at the Ecology & Evolution of Interactions Research Group, led by Prof. Johanna Mappes, where I studied different aspects of the anti-predator defences of the aposematic wood tiger moth, Arctia plantaginis.
 Before that, I did my doctoral studies under the supervision of Prof. John Endler, starting at the Centre for Research in Animal Behaviour, University of Exeter (UK) and finishing at the Centre for Integrative Ecology, Deakin University (Australia).
-My PhD research focused on understanding the apparent paradox of colour pattern variation in aposematic species (see full CV here).
+My PhD research focused on understanding the apparent paradox of colour pattern variation in an aposematic species (see full CV here).

 Here’s my Google Scholar profile